geobeyond/geoserverx/docs/pages/async/workspace.md

 # Workspaces

-`geoserverx` allows users to access all/one workspace from GeoServer, along with ability to add new workspaces.
+`geoserverx` allows users to access all/one workspace from GeoServer, along with ability to do CRUD operations on workspaces.

+!!! get "Get started"
+    To start using `geoserverx` in Sync mode, create a new instance of `AsyncGeoServerX` Class, ream more about it [here](https://geobeyond.github.io/geoserverx/pages/async/)

 ## Get all workspaces
 This command fetches all workspaces available in GeoServer.
 No parameters are required to be passed.